yuma-sudo/starter-hugo-academic/content/project/rapid-response-team-dispatch/index.md

   focal_point: Smart
   preview_only: false
 ---

-* Collaborate with Hartford Hospital to predict the risk of redcap incidents across hospitals for rapid response team dispath
+Collaborate with Hartford Hospital to predict the risk of redcap incidents across hospitals for rapid response team dispatch
-* Use BioBERT as well as SHAP to process and analyze EHR as well as notes data